JimmyLin19950412/Personal-Finance/README.md

 	format of bonds.csv: Price per 100, Number of bond, maturity date

 #Notice:
-Project has been abandoned as JavaFX in its most recent version, 11, is no longer supported in JDK.
+The application works, however it is no longer receiving updates as it has been abandoned.
+JavaFX, in its most recent version 11, is no longer supported in JDK.
 Project is transitioning to html/css/javascript.